dcalc/WaLSAtools_fork/docs/introduction.md

 Analyses of single time series also fall into two sections, one related to those dealing with one-dimensional (1D) signals (*in time domain*), and one applied to three-dimensional (3D) cubes (*in both spatial and time domains*).
 All time series (from, e.g., solar observations) are treated against their finite length as well as their nonlinear and nonstationary nature prior to the analyses (i.e., they are detrended and apodized by default).

 !!! walsa-waveform "One Dimensional (1D) Signal"
     The following analysis methods decompose a signal (i.e., 1D time series) into its frequency components, resulting in the so-called *frequency spectrum*.
 They employ slightly different approaches, thus making them suitable for specific situations.
-Therefore, choosing the right technique is an essential step before start applying it to your data.
+Therefore, choosing the right technique is an essential step before start applying it to a dataset.

     === "Fast Fourier Transform (FFT)"
         Fast Fourier Transform (FFT; *Cooley and Tukey 1965*) is an optimised approach for the implementation of the Fourier analysis (*Fourier 1824*; or strictly speaking, of the Discrete Fourier Transformation) by reducing the number of computations required.